Buyer’s Guide: Doorbell Cameras

 With 1080p resolution, the Ring Video Doorbell 2 offers excellent video quality, both during the day and at night.
 Homeowners love its quick motion detection and 160-degree range of view, as well as its audio clarity and ability to pair with Amazon Echo devices.
-Motion-triggered video records directly to the cloud, which requires a $30 annual subscription fee after one month of free service (no other video storage option is available).
+Motion-triggered video records directly to the cloud, which requires an annual subscription fee after one month of free service (no other video storage option is available).
 The Ring 2 can be hard-wired into existing wiring, or it can be operated via a rechargeable battery pack.
 With the downloadable app, you can switch on live-view video at any time from your smartphone or tablet.
 It comes with Lifetime Theft Protection (the company will replace it free if it gets stolen) as well as a one-year limited warranty.
-Buy now.